Things you thought you knew about cirrhosis

 False.
 Cirrhosis is simply severe scarring of the liver caused by various ‘injuries’ over time.
 There can be several causes of those injuries, including hepatitis B or C, hereditary disorders of iron or copper overload, liver diseases caused by an overactive immune system, nonalcoholic fatty liver disease or drinking too much alcohol.

 Partly false.
 The liver is indeed a highly regenerative organ, but only if it’s still healthy enough to do so and doesn’t have extensive scar tissue.
-Once cirrhosis is present, your liver’s regenerative capability becomes very limited.
+Once cirrhosis is present, your liver’s regeneration becomes very limited.
 That’s why in most cases, cirrhosis can’t be reversed.

 I have cirrhosis, but that doesn’t mean I have liver cancer.